vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

     println("Hi, my name is ${name}.")
 ```

-Unfortunately this is still not possible in Java, not even Java 12.
+Unfortunately, this is still not possible in Java, not even Java 12.
 JEP 326 even explicitly states that this is not intended to be part of this proposal.
 However, it may be introduced by some other proposal in the future.

 # IntelliJ IDEA support
 The good news is that since version 2018.3, IDEA already supports Raw String Literals.